 Besides, encouraging independence and autonomy is an excellent skill to teach, regardless of a new baby.
-Your toddler will appreciate the ability to make her own choices and will more likely follow through because it was her own initiative.
+She’ll appreciate the ability to make her own choices and will more likely follow through because it was her own initiative.

-Start with simple tasks, like showing her how to put her shoes on or open a cup of yogurt.
-Think about all the little tasks you do for her and see if she can do it herself.
-Like playing independently, give her the benefit of the doubt before writing a task off as too hard.
-She just may surprise you with all she can do on her own.
+Start with simple tasks, like showing her how to put her shoes on or open a fruit cup.
+Think about all the little tasks you do for her and see if she can do them herself.
+Give her the benefit of the doubt before writing a task off as too hard.
+She just might surprise you with all she can do on her own.

-And make it easy for your toddler to do things independently by making your home child-friendly.
-Place snacks and utensils within easy reach, or steps near the sink for her to wash her own hands.
+And make your home child-friendly.
+Place snacks and utensils within easy reach, or a step near the sink for her to wash her own hands.

 7. Explain when you’ll be more available

-Rather than feel flustered that you can’t do both things at the same time, give your toddler a time frame of when she can expect you to be available.
-You can’t play chase while you’re feeding the baby, but once you’ve set her down in 15 minutes, you’re all hers.
+Rather than feel flustered that you can’t do both things at the same time, give her a time frame of when she can expect you to be available.
+You can’t play chase while you’re feeding the baby, but once you’ve set him down in 15 minutes, you’re all hers.

 Or maybe you can’t read a book with her while you’re changing the diaper, but once you get the baby settled, you’ll head on over.

-Reassuring your toddler of a time frame lets her know that just because you can’t be here now, doesn’t mean you won’t be able to be with her down the line.
+Reassuring her of a time frame lets her know that just because you can’t be here now, doesn’t mean you won’t be able to be with her down the line.

 8. Find activities for your toddler while you feed the baby